 • The Writer, Director, Producer (if 1 sole producer only) must be 18 years and younger (Student ID - required for submission) at the time of production and of African descent OR must tell a story of the Black experience or feature a person of African descent in a leading role.

-• Submissions must be under 10 minutes (including titles and credits),
+• Submissions must be under 10 minutes (including titles and credits) and must contact the festival for password before submitting into this category.

 • Submission must be original video (video you shot yourself) or video you have permission to use